-Transparency Will Help Policymakers To Prioritize Government Land Management And Make Better Decisions About the Allocation Of Resources
+Transparency Will Help Policymakers Prioritize Government Land Management And Ownership

 The government owns property it does not use and controls lands that it has failed to properly maintain.
 No one is entirely sure of the scope or cost of federal land ownership.
 Yet Congress continues to expand the amount of government controlled land.